ashikibrahim07/fb-lite-login-page/README.md

 # FB Lite Login Page

 This project is a simple login page inspired by Facebook Lite, implemented using HTML and CSS only.
+It's been six months since I built it, and I've just now added it to GitHub.

 ## Viewing the Login Page